-While we will never stop admiring the beauty of a high-end product, our salary doesn't always accommodate the luxury price tag.
-(Psst—we know a few designer pieces you can actually afford.)
-But if there's one thing every insanely stylish room has in common, it's the high/low mix.
+We will never stop admiring the beauty of a high-end product, but our salary doesn't always accommodate the luxury price tag.
+(Psst—we know a few designer-like pieces you can actually afford.)
+However, if there's one thing every insanely stylish room has in common, it's the high/low mix.
 The old adage rings as true in interior design as it does in all other aspects of our lives: Too much of a good thing will throw off the balance.
 Athena Calderone, an interior designer and the founder of EyeSwoon, agrees.
 Too many iconic pieces in one home can appear fussy or overstyled.

-With that in mind, we tapped Calderone and six other interior designers to show us how they would elevate every room in the house with only $100 at IKEA.
+With that in mind, we tapped Calderone and six other interior designers to show us how they would elevate every room in the house with only $150 at IKEA along with their IKEA décor ideas.
 Get ready to add to cart!

 "This was my big splurge, as the black anchors the room and ensures the lamp is a standout piece, almost in a bold, architectural way.
 I love the touch of brass details that elevate the overall design," Calderone says.